mucommander/mucommander/BUGS.md

 value as comma-separated options.
 A username `alice,uid=0` would inject `uid=0`. `MountSpec` should reject these characters.

-### 1.25 MED — Tailscale process stderr read after `waitFor`, can deadlock on big stderr
+### 1.25 ~~MED — Tailscale process stderr read after `waitFor`, can deadlock on big stderr~~ **FIXED**
-**`barebones-tailscale/.../TailscaleClient.java:117-120`**

-For commands that fill stderr beyond pipe-buffer size (~64 KB), `waitFor` deadlocks waiting for stderr to drain while we wait for the process to exit.
-Read stderr concurrently with the wait or use `redirectErrorStream(true)` plus stream-tee.
+Both `TailscaleClient` and `MountExecutor` now route through a shared `ExternalCommand` helper in `barebones-commons-util` that drains stdout and stderr on dedicated daemon threads concurrently with the wait.
+Regression test pushes 256 KiB to stderr to confirm the deadlock is gone.

 ### 1.26 LOW — `System.err.println` in `Application.java:142,144`
 CLI code, but inconsistent with logger usage everywhere else.